TiagoMA90/digital-nomads/README.md

 - To allow users to share their ideas and help each other both in front and behind the screen.

 # Design:
 The website was designed with the intent to allow users to browse posts easily and perform all CRUD functionalities.
-It relied on colors that should be appealing to the user, especially for those who might use the website on a daily basis.
+It relied heavily on colors that should be appealing to the user, especially for those who might use the website on a daily basis.

-For such, it makes use of a color palette of a mere greenish, brownish, and yellowish blend (COLOR # HERE) for the navigation bar.
+For such, it makes use of a colour palette of a mere greenish, brownish, and yellowish blend (COLOR # HERE) for the navigation bar.
 This gives a rustic feeling and is often associated with the nomadic camper life at the beach, desert, and mountain.

-The background is best defined by a grayish white (COLOR # HERE), and the body of the post has a lighter gray (COLOR # HERE), bordered by dashed lines.
-The buttons in the post borrow the same patterns and render a shadow beneath them to contrast the body.
-This gives the illusion that the user is writing a post on a piece of paper/document.
+The background is best defined by a grayish white (COLOR # HERE), and the body of the post simple white (COLOR # HERE), bordered by dashed lines.
+The buttons in the post borrow the same patterns and render a shadow beneath them to contrast the body of the page.
+This gives the illusion that the User is writing a post on a piece of paper/document.

 [IMG for COLOR PALETTE]

-For a website where its functionality consists of writing and reading articles, the fonts used for this website were "Audiowide" and "Staatliches."
-A choice that should appeal to a user's readability and block them from distractions of a complex design.
+For a website where its functionality consists essentially of writing and reading articles, the fonts used for this website were "Audiowide" and "Staatliches."
+A choice that should appeal to a user's readability and block them from distractions or a complex design.
 The fonts and logo on the navigation bar are dyed in white, while the body presents itself with a dark grayish tone that doesn't stand too much from the article.
 Links in the navigation bar are highlighted by a white tone when hovered, and bold when active.
-Links change color upon hover, particularly the title of the post, the username in a post/comment, the social media links, and links that redirect to other pages.
+Links change color upon hover, particularly the title of the post, the username in a post/comment, the social media links and links that redirect users to other pages.

-Icons were also integrated into the website to give a much more aesthetic touch and association of functionality of the website.
+Icons were also integrated into the website to give a much more appellant aesthetic touch and association of functionality of the website.
 The navigation bar, footer, and pages in the body make use of icons.
 The logo states "Digital Nomads" and is animated by an icon to give the idea that devs are on the move.
 Red was the chosen color to highlight it from the rest of the name.
-Both the header and footer have an image attached to them, of somebody networking, to give the impression that they are typing and reading posts.
-Hence the screen at the top and the hand at the bottom.
+Both the header and footer have an image attached to them of somebody networking, to give the impression that they are typing and reading posts.
+Hence the screen at the top and the user hands at the bottom.

 ## Navbar, Header & Favicon
-- The Navbar features from left to right the [Logo], [Home], [About], [Login], [Register], and the [Search] fields.
-Furthermore, for Users who are logged in, the [Post], [Profile], and [Logout] links.
-The links guide Users to the respective pages and remain "active" when and if on that page, with the exception of [Post].
+- The Navbar features from left to right the [Logo], [Home], [About], [Login], [Register] and the [Search] fields.
+Furthermore, for Users who are logged in, the [Post], [Profile] and [Logout] links.
+- The links guide Users to the respective pages and remain "active" when and if on that page, with the exception of [Post].
 - The Header features an image that splits in half, sharing the rest with the Footer.
-The screen of a laptop can be seen together with the Logo of the website.
-- On the browser's tab, the Favicon and Logo of the website can be found—a red gear.
+- On the browser's tab, the Favicon and Logo of the website can be found, a red cog.
--

 <img src="media/readme_img/headernavpanel.png" alt="Navigation & Header">

 ## Footer
 - The Footer is best defined by Bootstrap's template.
 It features a slogan on the left side and on the right, the Social Media links.
 At the very bottom, a copyright notice.
 - Above the Footer is the rest of the image shared with the Header: the keyboard of a laptop.
-- Users can open the Social Media links in new tabs.
+- Users can open the Social Media links and respective pages on new tabs.

 <img src="media/readme_img/footerpanel.png" alt="Footer">